PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Online Learning

 Suppose there are $T$ rounds.
 At each round $t \in [T]$, each arm (resource) $k$ offers a stochastic reward $X_k(t)$, independently and identically distributed according to a distribution $\xi_k \in \Xi$, with expected value $\mu_k$, supported on $(0, 1]$.
 We denote the set of all possible such distributions as $\Xi$.
 The vector of rewards from all arms at round $t$ is represented as $\bfX(t) = \{X_k(t)\}_{k=1}^K$.
 During each round $t \in [T]$, $N$ players select arms concurrently, based solely on their past observations.
 We use $\pi_j(t)$ to indicate the arm chosen by player $j$ and $\bfpi(t) = \{\pi_j(t)\}_{j=1}^N$ to denote the strategy profile of all players at that round.

-When multiple players select the same arm, the reward is allocated according to the proportional payoff rule specified in \Eqref{eq:game-formulation}.
+When multiple players select the same arm, the reward is allocated according to the proportional payoff rule specified in \cref{eq:game-formulation}.
 Specifically, let $R_j(t)$ represent the reward received by player $j$ at round $t$, given by:

 Our framework aligns with the statistical sensing setting commonly found in MPMAB literature \citep{boursier2022survey}.
 Specifically, each player can observe both their individual reward $R_j(t)$ and the total reward of the arm they have chosen, denoted as $X_{\pi_j(t)}(t)$.